-- (1) At its first sitting after its election, and whenever necessary to fill a vacancy, the National Assembly must elect a woman or a man from among its members to be the President. - (2) The President of the Constitutional Court must preside over the election of the President, or designate another judge to do so.
-The procedure set out in Part A of Schedule 3 applies to the election of the President. - (3) An election to fill a vacancy in the office of President must be held at a time and on a date determined by the President of the Constitutional Court, but not more than 30 days after the vacancy occurs.
+- (1) At its first sitting after its election, and whenever necessary to fill a vacancy, the National Assembly must elect a woman or a man from among its members to be the President. - (2) The Chief Justice must preside over the election of the President, or designate another judge to do so.
+The procedure set out in Part A of Schedule 3 applies to the election of the President. - [subsection (2) substituted by section 6 of the Constitution Sixth Amendment Act, 2001] - (3) An election to fill a vacancy in the office of President must be held at a time and on a date determined by the Chief Justice, but not more than 30 days after the vacancy occurs. - [subsection (3) substituted by section 6 of the Constitution Sixth Amendment Act, 2001]